curbengh/curbengh.github.io/source/_posts/unix-tools-line-endings.md

 ---
 title: Use Unix line endings in Unix tools
-subtitle: Before you use any Unix tools to process some file, make sure the file only use Unix line endings.
+excerpt: Before you use any Unix tools to process some file, make sure the file only use Unix line endings.
 date: 2018-11-08
 tags:
 - linux